Sinop, Turkey: History

 Explorer Robert Ballard discovered an ancient ship wreck north west of Sinop in the Black Sea and was shown on National Geographic.

 Numismatics

 Greek coins featuring an eagle holding a dolphin or marine animal in its talons have been found in Sinope, Istria and Olbia.
-Located in present-day Turkey, Romania and Ukraine respective, all three were colonies of Miletus.
+Located in present-day Turkey, Romania and Ukraine respectively, all three were colonies of Miletus.
 The coins circulated between c.
 450 and 325 BC.
 Coins of the "Sinope type" continued to be issued by Persians under Achaemenid rule in the 4th century BC.
 At least two Persian issuers of such coins have been studied in some detail: the satrap Datames in Cappadocia and Ariarathes.

 Geography

 Sinop is located on a promontory at the narrowest point of the Black Sea.
 It has two harbors and is located along the southern shore of the Black Sea, near the shortest crossing to the Crimea.
 The nearby mountainous terrain is green and noted for its timber.